MaksymHorielikov/car-sharing-service/README.md

 ## 💾 Getting Started
 -  Clone the project repository to your local machine.
 -  You need to get a token to create a Telegram-bot https://t.me/BotFather
--  Configure the database connection parameters in the `resources/db.properties` file.
+-  Configure the database connection, telegram bot and stripe parameters in the `resources/application.properties` file.
--

 -  Local build:
 -  Build the project: mvn compile
--  Run the application: npm start or yarn start
--

 -  Docker:
 -  Ensure Docker is installed and running
 -  Set your credentials in `.env`